-- a) Apply the standards related to communications to plan sponsors and others with an interest in an actuary's results (i.e., participants, auditors, etc.) - b) Explain and apply the Guides to Professional Conduct - c) Explain and apply relevant qualification standards - d) Demonstrate compliance with requirements regarding the actuary's responsibilities to the participants, plan sponsors, etc - e) Explain and apply all of the applicable standards of practice related to valuing pension benefits - Recognize situations and actions that violate or compromise Standards or the Guides to Professional Conduct. - g) Recommend a course of action to repair a violation of the Standards or the Guides to Professional Conduct
+- a) Apply the standards related to communications to plan sponsors and others with an interest in an actuary's results (i.e., participants, auditors, etc.) - b) Explain and apply the Guides to Professional Conduct - c) Explain and apply relevant qualification standards - d) Demonstrate compliance with requirements regarding the actuary's responsibilities to the participants, plan sponsors, etc - e) Explain and apply all of the applicable standards of practice related to valuing pension benefits - f) Recognize situations and actions that violate or compromise Standards or the Guides to Professional Conduct. - g) Recommend a course of action to repair a violation of the Standards or the Guides to Professional Conduct

-- CIA CSOP 1000-1800, January 1, 2013
+- CIA Consolidated Standards of Practice 1000-1800, Effective January1, 2014

-- CIA Consolidated Standards of Practice Pension Plans 3100-3500
+- CIA Consolidated Standards of Practice Pension Plans 3100-3500, Effective February 1 2014

 - CIA Qualification Standards

 - CIA Rules of Professional Conduct

 - SOA Code of Professional Conduct

 - SOA Qualification Standards

 - CIA Guidance Document: General Advice on the Application of Rule 13